7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Sanitization (choose one method):

-- Option 1: Boil in water for 1-2 minutes
+- Option 1: Boil in water for 1 to 2 minutes

 - Option 2: Soak in hot water + dish soap for 20 minutes